|

 Accelerated Packet Processing (SDN Acceleration)

 Note: The following use case is demonstrating SDN layer acceleration using hardware offload capabilities.
-The appendix below includes benchmarks that demonstrate SDN offload performance and usability.

 VM Image